Petroleum licensing in Northern Ireland

-On 29 January 2020, the Administrator and Operator of Petroleum Licence PL1/10, Terrain Energy Limited, notified the department that it wished to relinquish the licence with immediate effect.
-In accordance with the legislation, the licence will determine (terminate) following a three-month notice period, that is 28 April 2020.
+On 29 January 2020, the Administrator and Operator of Petroleum Licence PL1/10, Terrain Energy Limited, notified the Department that it wished to relinquish the licence with immediate effect.
+In accordance with the legislation, the licence determined (terminated) following a three-month notice period, on 28 April 2020.

 Current petroleum licensing opportunities

 All of onshore Northern Ireland is available for Petroleum Licence applications.

 Applications will be considered on a ‘first come, first served’ basis – unless two or more valid applications are made (received by the department) on the same day then the first such application received will be assessed before any other applications, for coincident or overlapping areas, received later.

 Interested parties are invited to contact Minerals and Petroleum Branch (email: email@example.com) for licensing administration and Geological Survey of Northern Ireland (email: firstname.lastname@example.org) for technical issues, in the first instance.